hghpublic/Xenoveritas-abuse/BUILDING.md

     cmake -DCMAKE_TOOLCHAIN_FILE=%VCPKG_PATH%\scripts\buildsystems\vcpkg.cmake -DCMAKE_INSTALL_PREFIX:PATH=../install ../abuse
     ```

    Note that `%VCPKG_PATH%` should be where vcpkg is installed.
 (Either set the variable or replace it in the command line.)

+   Under Windows, you'll want to use `MSBuild abuse.sln`.
+(Alternatively, open
+   the solution in Visual Studio and build it that way.)
+You can also just run `MSBuild ALL_BUILD.vcxproj` as `ALL_BUILD.vcxproj` is the default build target.

 3. Build the files: